-Golmaal Again Crosses 3 Films In 3 Days In Ajay's Highest Grossing Films
+Total Dhamaal Box Office: With 81 Crores, It BEATS 1 Critically Acclaimed & 1 Masala Movie Of Ajay Devgn

-Ajay Devgn and team’s Golmaal Again has collected 87.60 crores in 3 days scattering many records at the box office.
-The movie has crossed 3 movies in the list of Ajay Devgn’s highest grossing movies of all time.
+After reaping bountiful during the weekend, Total Dhamaal managed some solid numbers on the first two weekdays, taking its total to 81 crores.
+In the meanwhile, it surpassed Drishyam (76.16 crores) and Baadshaho (78.02 crores) in Ajay Devgn’s list of highest grossing movies and grabbed the 10th spot by eliminating Drishyam.

-The list is topped by Singham Returns which stands tall at the total of 141 crores.
-Golmaal 3 [107 crores] and Son Of Sardaar [105.03 crores] comprises the top 3 in the list.
+With the given trending amongst masses and steady run, Total Dhamaal is set to cross Raajneeti (93 crores) in its first week and six movies including- Singham (100 crores), Shivaay (100.35 crores), Raid (101.54 crores), Bol Bachchan (102 crores), Son Of Sardaar (105.03 crores) and Golmaal 3 (107 crores) during the second weekend amongst Ajay’s highest grossers.
+The list is topped by Golmaal Again (205.72 crores) and Singham Returns (141 crores).

-Check out the list of Ajay Devgn’s top 10 highest grossers of all time:
+Check out the list of Ajay Devgn’s highest grosser of all time:

 |Film